rorygleeson/aws-transcribe-iotcore/README.md

 # aws-transcribe-iotcore
 <br/>

-Voice control of an IoT device using AWS Transcribe and Iot Core.
+Voice control of an IoT device using AWS Transcribe and IoT Core.

 <br/>